-- create, issue, incur, assume, become liable in respect of or suffer to exist any debt or liens; - consummate any merger, consolidation or amalgamation, or liquidate, wind up or dissolve, or dispose of all or substantially all of our or their respective property or business; - dispose of property or, in the case of our subsidiaries, issue or sell any shares of such subsidiary's capital stock; - repay, prepay, redeem, purchase, retire or defease subordinated debt; - declare or pay dividends or make certain other restricted payments; - make certain investments; - enter into transactions with affiliates;
+- create, issue, incur, assume, become liable in respect of or suffer to exist any debt or liens; - consummate any merger, consolidation or amalgamation, or liquidate, wind up or dissolve, or dispose of all or substantially all of our or their respective property or business; - dispose of property or, in the case of our subsidiaries, issue or sell any shares of such subsidiary's capital stock; - repay, prepay, redeem, purchase, retire or defease subordinated debt; - declare or pay dividends or make certain other restricted payments; - make certain investments; - enter into transactions with affiliates; - · enter into new lines of business: and - make certain amendments to our or their respective organizational documents or certain material contracts.

-- · enter into new lines of business; and - make certain amendments to our or their respective organizational documents or certain material contracts.
+The Credit Agreement also contains certain financial covenants that require us to maintain a minimum amount of Annualized Recurring Revenue (as defined in the Credit Agreement) as of the last day of each fiscal quarter (which minimum amount increases through the fiscal quarter ending December

-The Credit Agreement also contains certain financial covenants that require us to maintain (i) a minimum amount of Annualized Recurring Revenue (as defined in the Credit Agreement) as of the last day of each fiscal quarter (which minimum amount increases through the fiscal quarter ending December 31, 2023) (the "ARR Covenant"), and (ii) Liquidity (as defined in the Credit Agreement) of at least \$10 million as of the last day of any calendar month.
+31, 2023), and Liquidity (as defined in the Credit Agreement) of at least \$10 million as of the last day of any calendar month.
 We were in compliance with these covenants as of March 31, 2021.
-In addition, pursuant to the First Amendment, until the consummation of a qualified IPO, we are required to maintain, in lieu of the ARR covenant, a minimum amount of Adjusted EBITDA, measured on a trailing twelve-month basis, as of the last day of each fiscal quarter (which minimum amount increases through the fiscal quarter ending December 31, 2023).